TrueFiEng/useDApp/docs/source/guide.rst

 ``NotificationElement`` is a react function that renders a single notification.
 ``notificationContent`` is an object that holds information about what title and icon to show.
+You have to remember that object in ``notifications`` array may not contain transaction field (that's why there is if statement).

 Handling wallet activation errrors
 **********************************